institutional/institutional-books-1-pipeline/README.md

 <details>
 <summary><h3>analyze extract-genre-classification-from-metadata</h3></summary>

-Reads and stores "genre/form" classification data available for each book in the collection's metadata.
+Parses and stores genre or form classification data available in the collection's metadata for each book.

 Notes:
 - Extracted from `gxml Index Term-Genre/Form` (via `book.csv_data`)